missmatsuko/matsuko.ca/src/data/blog/stop-using-material-design-text-fields.md

 ![3 Material Design text fields with their labels indicated as "label", and other text indicated as "not label".](./assets/stop-using-material-design-text-fields/material-design-fields-label-position-shade.png)

+There are many reasons why the label is inconsistent, and doesn't meet users' expectations.

 The label can look like a value, placeholder, or (tiny) label, and it can be centered in the field or floated to its top left corner.
 It's hard to know exactly where to look for the field's actual label.

 The label shrinks and moves, which can be especially distracting for users tabbing through a long form, and for users with some types of cognitive disabilities.

 The label text shrinks to 75% of its size when the field is active or has a value.
 The small text size is hard to read, and would especially be frustrating for users who deliberately increased their text size for readability.

-Users might want to be copy the label to look up its definition or a translation.
-Some users, especially younger users, highlight text online as they read.
-Unfortunately, the label can't easily be copied because of its positioning and because it may move around when trying to highlight it.
+Unfortunately, the label can't easily be highlighted because of its positioning, and because it may move around when trying to highlight it.
+This makes it hard for users who want to copy the label to look up its definition or a translation.
+It might also frustrate users that want to highlight text, like the increasing number of [teenagers who highlight text as they read](https://www.nngroup.com/articles/usability-of-websites-for-teenagers/).

-### Similar, or even identical, styles for different elements and states
+### Different elements and states are styles similarly, or even identically

 ![2 x 4 grid of Material Design text fields.
 All are grey-ish with text.
 The fields' text describes how the field is configured.
 All the fields in the right column are disabled.
 From top to bottom: label, placeholder, value, and label and value.](./assets/stop-using-material-design-text-fields/material-design-fields-descriptive-text.png)